Sicily: Land of Contrasts

 Erice

-This cobble-stoned city, with its engaging ceramic folk art, lies high atop a hill that always seemed fog-shrouded.
-It seems also to go only uphill.
+This cobble-stoned city, with its engaging ceramic folk art, lies high atop a hill that seemed fog-shrouded on each of our visits.
+It seems also to go on and on uphill.
 It gets many

 tourists, even in wintertime.
 As in other places visited, like Caltagirone, you can enjoy the painted terracotta folk figurines and ceramics, modern and historic examples of a rich history of sculpture and relief artwork.
 For example, the popular teste di moro (Moorish heads) have been used as decorative planters for centuries and adorn many houses, inside and out. .